oTree-org/oTree/README.md

 ## Global variables

-For session-wide globals, you can use `session.vars`, either through `player.participant.session.vars` or `player.subsession.session.vars` (both are equivalent).
+For session-wide globals, you can use `self.session.vars.

 This is a dictionary just like `participant.vars`.